brillout/wildcard-api/docs/rpc.template.md

 };
 ~~~

+In a sense this is the exact opposite of the previous example:
+the frontend developer uses and writes SQL/ORM queries and has to know;
+the database is fully exposed to the frontend developed and he has to know
+how to write SQL/ORM queries.

 As we can see in this example,
 with RPC there is no schema and we directly use SQL/ORM queries instead.